giangvtr/downloads-organizer/README.md

 ```

 ## Further Development
+* Avoid overwriting old files and folders on later execution of the script
+* Deduplicate same files (with or without different names) using `hashlib` to compare files' contents
 * Weekly scheduling with crontab
 * Extend the Extension table, maybe with the help of AI ?